 - slower speeds

-You cant beet that price with a stick!
-Resolution of this smaller machine is still better than the GF and you get a much better warrenty!
+You can beat that price with a stick!
+The resolution of this smaller machine is still better than the GF and you get a much better warranty!

 What Materials Can A co2 Laser Beam Cut?

 How Much Does A Co2 Laser Engraver Cost?

 |Quick Comparison||OmTech 50W||Glowforge Pro|

 |Total Size||40 x 26 x 20 inches||8.25 by 38 by 20.75 inches|